servicemeshinterface/smi-spec/CONTRIBUTING.md

 ## Changes to the Spec

-All changes to the spec should be commited to the draft branch.
+All changes to the spec should be committed to the draft branch.
 This is the branch where we iterate on the specification until it is ready for a release.

 ## Sign Your Work